SethFalco/auto-avatars/README.md

 ## Why Libravatar

-If you've found this extension while looking for a add-on for Gravatar, this will do what you're looking for.
+If you've found this extension while looking for an add-on for Gravatar, this will do what you're looking for.
 However, you might be wondering what [Libravatar](https://www.libravatar.org) is, and why we favor it when it's available.

-Libravatar is an avatar service similar to Gravatar, except it is community backed, open-source, and federated.
+Libravatar is an avatar service similar to Gravatar, except it is community backed, Open Source, and federated.
 Libravatar has a similar user interface and API to Gravatar, while avoiding the problems that stem from centralization.

 Many websites use Libravatar already, or support overriding Gravatar with it: